ChrisPenner/ChrisPenner.github.io/site/posts/advent-of-optics-01.md

 That'll do it!

-Once you get comfortable with how folds nest inside paths of optics, and how to use higher-order folds (spoilers: there's a whole chapter on this in my book launching later this month): [Optics By Example](https://leanpub.com/optics-by-example/)), then we can solve this problem very naturally with optics!
+Once you get comfortable with how folds nest inside paths of optics, and how to use higher-order folds (spoilers: there's a whole chapter on this in my book launching later this month: [Optics By Example](https://leanpub.com/optics-by-example/)), then we can solve this problem very naturally with optics!
 I hope some of the other problems work out just as well.

 See you again soon!